 Given these initial obstacles, what’s the status of EVV in 2021?
 And how can the industry shift from an implementation mindset to one of continuous improvement?

-To answer these pressing questions, we spoke to three industry veterans.
+To answer these pressing questions, we spoke to three industry executives.
 Christie Watson, Vice President and General Manager of Payer Solutions at HHAeXchange, works with both national and regional payers on EVV implementations.
-Stephen Vaccaro, President at HHAeXchange, has more than a decade of experience working with payers and providers on EVV, workflow efficiencies, and value-based care.
+Stephen Vaccaro, President at HHAeXchange, has more than a decade experience working with payers and providers on EVV, workflow efficiencies, and value-based care.
 Mollie Murphy is the Co-Founder of Annkissam (an HHAeXchange company) and is a nationally recognized expert on Financial Management Services (FMS) in self-direction.
 She provides a valuable perspective on how EVV and self-direction can work together.

-“From the beginning, there’s been a lot of flexibility,” says Christie Watson, “States have had a lot of latitude in designing their programs to meet the CURES Act requirements.
+“From the beginning, there’s been a lot of flexibility,” says Christie Watson, “States have had a lot of latitude in designing their program to meet the CURES Act requirements.
 They were able to determine who would be responsible for managing the EVV system and which technologies to use.”

 She added that states have taken the requirement for stakeholder input seriously and programs have the flexibility to address their concerns.
 For example, provider feedback in certain states has led to some positive changes like more non-English language options and privacy safeguards given the GPS technology used for verifying visit locations.